Angela-Sin/PP1-Iceland/README.md

    * Contact Us

   ## Future addings
+  * Road Map
+      * One more page can be added with travel roadmap
+   * Navigation Bar
+       * A hamburger menu could be implemented to save space on smaller screens.
 # Testing
 ## Validation
  * [HTML Validator](https://validator.w3.org/) was run at several points during the project and small syntax errors identified were fixed.
 At the final stage no errors or warnings were found